Visitor and Double Dispatch

 Ellipse object.
-Compiler can’t guarantee that appropriate overloaded method exists in contrast with overridden methods.
-The ambiguous situation arise which a compiler can’t allow.
+The compiler can’t guarantee that the appropriate overloaded method exists in contrast with overridden methods.
+The ambiguous situation arises which a compiler can’t allow.

 Therefore, compiler developers use a safe path and use the early (or static) binding for overloaded methods:

-- Early because it happens at compile time, before program is launched.
+- Early because it happens at compile time, before the program is launched.

 - Static because it can’t be altered at runtime.

 Let’s return to our example.
 We’re sure that incoming argument will be of

 Shape class or one of its subclasses.
 We also know that

 Exporter class has a basic implementation of the export that supports